albower/Applied_Mechanics_of_Solids/README.md

 This site is a supplement to the text: A.F.
 Bower 'Applied Mechanics of Solids' (2nd ed.)
 CRC press, Baton Rouge, 2026.
 It includes the following study resources:

 ## Problem sets
 Example problems (without solutions) in pdf format.
 Solutions to the problems will be published in A.F.
-Bower 'Solved Problems in Mechanics of Solids' CRC press, Baton Rouge, 2026
+Bower 'Solved Problems in Applied Mechanics of Solids' CRC press, Baton Rouge, 2026

 ## Solution Codes
 Solutions to the finite element analysis and coding problems from the text 'Solved Problems in Mechanics of Solids,' A.F.
 Bower, CRC press, Baton Rouge, (2026)